zmayanine/ble-ml-sample-collector/README.md

 The following sensors are supported:
 * Accelerometer
 * Gyroscope

-_Note: This project is still WIP and as such, support for other sensors will be added sequentially.
+* Color

-My main goal for starters, is to support all sensors that are available on the Arduino Nano 33 BLE Sense board and then go from there._
+_Note: This project is still WIP and as such, support for other sensors will be added sequentially._

 #### Supported boards
 In theory, every board is supported.
 The data from sensors just needs to be formatted correctly upon sending it